jafarbakhshaliyev/jafarbakhshaliyev/README.md

 ### Hi, I'm Jafar Bakhshaliyev 👋
-- 🌱 I’m currently studying MS Finance at the University of Texas at Dallas.
-- 👻 I'm interested in Credit Risk, Data Science, FinTech, and Finance.
-- 📫 How to reach me: jafar.bakhshaliyev@gmail.com

 I have successfully completed BS Industrial Engineering at Bilkent University and MS Financial Mathematics at the University of Texas at Dallas.
 I gained knowledge in Risk Management (Credit Risk, Financial Risk), Optimization, ML/NLP methods, Financial Technology, Project Management, and Decision Making/Strategic Planning.